J35P312/SVDB/README.md

                                 position and SVLEN only
+                                Applied with --db; also applied with --sqdb when the database contains the INS table; no effect with --bedpedb

+        --max_ins_seq_len N     sequences longer than N bp are excluded from sequence similarity matching and fall back to position+SVLEN; off by default.
+                                500 or 1000 is recommended for large databases to reduce runtime.

-                                Applied with --db; also applied with --sqdb when the database contains the INS table; no effect with --bedpedb --memory                load the database into memory: increases the memory requirements, but lowers the time consumption (may only be used with sqdb) --no_var                count overlapping variants of different type as hits in the db
+        --memory                load the database into memory: increases the memory requirements, but lowers the time consumption (may only be used with sqdb) --no_var                count overlapping variants of different type as hits in the db